 After four years of corporate work, Liz is excited to be transitioning into a full-time non-profit career.
 Rainbows’ mission grabbed her attention with its commitment to giving youth who are grieving a safe space to go and share those feelings.
 She often wished she had that kind of support through her mother’s ongoing battle with breast cancer and the constant stop and go of moving to a new state and school every few years.

 After hours, Liz is a busy member of the Chicago theater community, singing, acting, writing, and producing whenever she can.
-You may have seen her as a lead in City Lit Theater’s world premiere of ”The Virginian,” or on Ambassador Talent’s roster.
-She also loves to perform her music at the Rhapsody Theater on Morse in Roger’s Park for their monthly cabaret series, “Sunday Fizz!”
+You may have seen her as a lead in City Lit Theater’s world premiere of ”The Virginian,” singing her songs in cabarets around the city, or on Ambassador Talent’s roster.
+She and her partner, playwright Zack Peercy, live in Roger's Park with their black cat Lazlo.